Sebo-the-tramp/Sebo-the-tramp.github.io/content/post/whatdoIcare/index.md

 ## My friend Giulia

 She was my first girflriend.
 We grow a lot together.
 We went through a rough time, decisions and process.
 We are still kind of there.
 I have realized how much I cared about her, and now as (11/03/2023) we are still trying to figure out things.
-Nevertheless I
+As of today (9/12/2024), after close to 1.5 years together she left me.
+Probably forever and for good.
+I was not the best boyfriend, distant, emotionally detach and trying to prove something to myself so much, I detached from reality.
+And she found a new person which might treat her better than I could.
+I am sorry, but I couldn't see this before.
+It might even be a fucking gift though.
+In the end life comes from within.